-Model-Based Multifactor Dimensionality Reduction Case-control design mbmdr.out --help --binary mbmdr.out --binary [options] 'mbmdrFile'
+Model-Based Multifactor Dimensionality Reduction Binary trait mbmdr.out --help --binary mbmdr.out --binary [options] 'mbmdrFile'

-MBMDR-3.0.2 is a software that is able to detect multiple sets of significant gene-gene and/or gene-environment interactions in relation to a trait of interest, while efficiently controlling type I error rates.
-The binary version is dedicated to case-control design and by default performs a 2order interactions analysis.
+MBMDR-3.0.3 is a software that is able to detect multiple sets of significant gene-gene and/or gene-environment interactions in relation to a trait of interest, while efficiently controlling type I error rates.
+The binary version is dedicated to a binary trait and by default performs a 2order interactions analysis.
 To see the command line help, type